 How to Kill and Prevent Oxalis

-Use a non-selective herbicide to spot treat oxalis.
+Use a selective herbicide to spot-treat oxalis like TZone.
 Target these weeds before they flower and produce weed seeds.
 For oxalis weed control in lawns, it’s best to use a pre-emergent herbicide, which prevents weed growth.
 Maintaining a thick lawn is also a good defense against any type of common lawn weed.

 Black medic is an annual weed that is similar to white clover (which features white flowers), but it features small yellow flowers that bloom on each branching stem.
 This plant thrives in the heat of summer.
 Easy to spot with its bright yellow flowers and clover-like leaves, black medic is a surefire sign that your soil has problems.
 Typically, black medic thrives in compact soil that is desperate for aeration.